Estimating and Penalizing Induced Preference Shifts in Recommender Systems: Discussion

 \prg{Summary.} In conclusion, our contributions are: 1) proposing a method to estimate the preference shifts which would be induced by recommender system policies before deployment; 2) a framework for defining safe shifts, which can be used to evaluate whether preference shifts might be problematic; 3) showing how one can use such metrics to optimize recommenders which penalize unwanted shifts.
 As dynamics of preference are learned (rather than handcrafted), our method has hope to be applied to real user data.
 While there is no ground truth for human preferences, verifying the model's ability to anticipate behavior can give confidence in using it to evaluate and penalize undesired preference shifts.
 We acknowledge that this is only a first step, tested in an idealized setting with relatively strong assumptions.
 However, we hope this can be a starting point for further research which focuses on relaxing such assumptions and making these ideas applicable to the complexity of real RSs.

-\prg{Limitations and future work.} To validate our estimation method and metrics, we required ground truth access to user preferences -- leading us to conduct our experiments in simulation.
+\prg{Limitations.} To validate our estimation method and metrics, we required ground truth access to user preferences -- leading us to conduct our experiments in simulation.
 While the ground truth model of dynamics we use is inspired by the econometrics literature, we cannot guarantee that our results would translate when the method is applied to real users with real preference dynamics.
 We expect real users to have more complex dynamics, with preference changes mediated by beliefs other than just about the distribution of content, such as beliefs about the world; while our method makes no assumptions about the structure of this internal space, it might require a lot more (and more diverse) data to capture these effects.
 Further, we also chose the experimental setup such that an RL system would act on its incentives to manipulate preferences -- not all real settings will necessarily have that property.
 Moreover, crucially our method requires designing a user choice model: one could obviate this by predicting behavior and defining metrics on behavior, but this would mean losing the latent preference structure.
-Additionally, even what we call ``preferences'' -- a latent for instantaneous behavior -- is limiting as it doesn't lend itself to capturing long-term preferences.
+Additionally, even what we call ``preferences'' -- a latent for instantaneous behavior -- is limiting as it doesn't lend itself to capturing long-term preferences, and assumes that there is such a thing as fixed preferences \cite{ariely_how_2008}.